laoubaid/webserv/README.md

 - **Python** (`.py`) - Located in `./www/cgi-bin/`
 - **PHP** (`.php`) - Located in `./www/cgi-bin/`
 - **Shell Scripts** (`.cgi`) - Located in `./www/cgi-bin/`
+- **Etc** - You can test whatever adjust the interpretur in config file

 ### CGI Scripts Examples